mirandamon/mused-web/mused-api/README.md

-# Mused Sounds API
+# Mused API

-This Node.js application provides an API endpoint to fetch sounds metadata from the Firestore database for the Mused project.
+This Node.js application provides API endpoints for the Mused project, initially focusing on fetching sounds metadata from Firestore.

 ## Setup